Beer braised beef cheeks, a great way of tenderising a tough cut of meat & unlock its glorious flavour. With oven & slow cooker instructions!

 - Return the pan to the heat and add in the garlic, onion, carrot and celery.

-- cut your large mushroom in half and peel and cut the shallots in half removing most of the root.
+- An hour before serving cut your large mushrooms in half then peel and cut the shallots in half lengthways removing most of the root.

 - Add the other half of the oil to a 30cm or 12" frying pan and sear these vegetables on the cut side only.

 - Transfer to the pot that the beef is cooking in and cook for another 45-50 minutes.

 - When you are ready to serve strain the cooking gravy through a fine mesh sieve into a hot frying pan and reduce by 10-15%.

 - Pull out the beef (carefully it will fall apart), shallots, mushrooms, and carrots for serving then push any liquid out of what remains before discarding the pulp in the sieve.